 CLOTH NAPPIES CREATE A LOT OF EXTRA LAUNDRY

-However, mothers report that adding cloth nappies to their regular washing routine doesn’t seem like that much extra work since babies already require a surprising amount of laundry as it is.
+However, mothers report that adding washed nappies to their regular washing routine doesn’t seem like that much extra work since babies already require a surprising amount of laundry as it is.

-Plus, the modern cloth nappies available today don’t have to be hand washed or even hung to dry.
+Plus, the modern clean cloth nappies available today don’t have to be hand washed or even hung to dry.
 Many manufacturers recommend line-drying to preserve the quality of the nappies, but most fabrics will be able to handle the dryer instead.

 To wash, cloth nappies just need to be rinsed and run through two cycles in your laundry machine.
 Then they are simply hung to dry or thrown in the dryer.

 USING CLOTH NAPPIES IS MESSIER WORK

 First of all, babies are messy.
 That’s just how it is and there’s no way around it.
-Changing and washing cloth nappies won’t expose you to any more poop than you would come into contact by using disposables.
+Changing and washing newborn nappies won’t expose you to any more poop than you would come into contact by using disposables.

 When your baby’s nappy becomes wet or soiled, you just change it like you would any disposable nappy.
-Instead of plunking it into a garbage bag, you empty them and put them in a wet bag.
+Instead of chucking it into a garbage bag, you empty them and put them in a wet bag.

-CLOTH NAPPIES ARE UNSANITARY
+REUSABLE NAPPIES ARE UNSANITARY

 This is enough to ensure that the nappies are cleaned safely.
 Further, hanging your nappies in the sun to dry will allow the UV rays to provide additional sanitization.

 CLOTH NAPPIES ARE MORE EXPENSIVE

 In fact, disposable nappies can cost families $2000 to $3000.
 A good set of cloth nappies will cost you between $150 to $700 depending on the types you go with while the additional laundering costs no more than $200 over 2.5 years.

 CLOTH NAPPIES LEAK

-The most common reason that cloth nappies leak is when they are not fit correctly or if the nappy needs more absorbent layers added.
+The most common reason that cloth leak is when they are not fit correctly or if the nappy needs more absorbent layers added.